Skip to main content

 The water changes.
 Your notes should show what happened last time.

 The point is not to tell anyone where to fish.
-It is to keep the practical pieces together: what the water is doing, what the reports say, what your notes show from last time, and whether someone knows when you should be back.
+It is to keep the practical pieces together: what the water is doing, what the reports say, what your notes show from last time, and how plans change when you head out.

 Sources visible